-The terms "EBITDA", "normalized EBITDA", "earnings coverage ratio" and "payout ratio" (collectively, the "Non-IFRS Measures") are financial measures used in this AIF that are not standard measures under International Financial Reporting Standards ("IFRS").
+The terms "EBITDA", "normalized EBITDA" and "annual earnings coverage ratio" (collectively, the "Non-IFRS Measures") are financial measures used in this AIF that are not standard measures under International Financial Reporting Standards ("IFRS").
 Alaris' method of calculating the Non-IFRS Measures may differ from the methods used by other issuers.
 Therefore, the Alaris' Non-IFRS Measures may not be comparable to similar measures presented by other issuers.
 These Non-IFRS Measures should be read in conjunction with the Corporation's financial statements (or other financial information).